danielrw7/reactive_state/README.md

 nil == Reactive.resolve_process(ref)
 ```

-Reactive processes can be protected with the `gc` option:application
+Reactive processes can be protected with the `gc` option:

 ```elixir
 use Reactive